 I thought it would be interesting to share this particular hotel lifestyle estimate on the heels of our previous Pricing & Negotiating post so I could highlight the difference in value between two nearly identical projects.
 Both were two-day lifestyle hospitality shoots at a single hotel property.
 The major differences are the size and reach of the clients and the breadth of the licensing.
 In the previous post, we were working through an ad agency for an international hotel chain to shoot 17 images for national use, with much higher expectations and production requirements.
 In this case, we were dealing directly with a single high-end hotel client interested in licensing 20 images for regional use.

-Concept: The client wanted to highlight the property through a variety of available-light lifestyle images featuring talent enjoying the grounds, restaurants, services and amenities.
-The client compiled a shot list of 10 scenarios from which they hoped to license 20 images (2 per scenario).
-The scenarios would feature resort staff and anywhere from 1-4 non-professional talent (friends/family of the marketing team) and range from plated dining room scenes, to guests checking in, to talent strolling around the property’s more photogenic landscape and architectural elements.
+Concept: The client wanted to highlight the property through a variety of available-light lifestyle images featuring talent enjoying the grounds, restaurants, services, and amenities.
+The client compiled a short list of 10 scenarios from which they hoped to license 20 images (2 per scenario).
+The scenarios would feature resort staff and anywhere from 1-4 non-professional talent (friends/family of the marketing team) and range from plated dining room scenes to guests checking in, to talent strolling around the property’s more photogenic landscape and architectural elements.
 From our perspective, the production would be pretty minimal.
-The photographer would simply need to book his assistants, pick up gear, show up and start shooting.
+The photographer would simply need to book his assistants, pick up gear, show up, and start shooting.
 The client would source the talent, handle wardrobe, props, food, catering, all styling, and of course, the location.
-This told us a lot about the client’s production expectations and hinted at budget.
+This told us a lot about the client’s production expectations and hinted at the budget.

-Licensing: The 3 year licensing duration, 10 scenarios and the fact that we were working with a high-end client all applied upward pressure on the value.
-Exerting downward pressure was the the lack of an ad agency (which could indicate smaller ad buy/less extensive use), the fact that the client was single, somewhat remote property and finally the geographical limitation of the licensing.
+Licensing: The 3-year licensing duration, 10 scenarios, and the fact that we were working with a high-end client all applied upward pressure on the value.
+Exerting downward pressure was the lack of an ad agency (which could indicate smaller ad buys/less extensive use), the fact that the client was a single, somewhat remote property, and finally the geographical limitation of the licensing.
 As it turns out, the client planned to primarily advertise on the web, only running 2-3 print ad insertions/year in a few local magazines, solidifying our assumption of a smaller ad buy.
-Weighing all of these factors, I priced this out at 1500.00 for the first two scenarios, 750.00/scenario for 3-6 and 500.00/scenario for 7-10, bringing the fee to a total of 8000.00.
-I checked my rates against a couple pricing sources.
-Corbis doesn’t display regional or state by state rates.
+Weighing all of these factors, I priced this out at 1500.00 for the first two scenarios, 750.00/scenario for 3-6, and 500.00/scenario for 7-10, bringing the fee to a total of 8000.00.
+I checked my rates against a couple of pricing sources.
+Corbis doesn’t display regional or state-by-state rates.
 BlinkBid’s bid consultant recommended 621.25-887.50 per image per year for a regional Local Small Business to purchase comparable licensing, which was in the ballpark.
 Photoshelter’s stock pricing interface suggests a rate of 15,000/image for one year or 22,000.00/image for three years for regional collateral and advertising use, but its pricing criteria didn’t allow me to hone the use as much as I needed to in this case.

 Photographer Production Day: The resort property was about 2 hours from the photographer’s home so I included one full “photographer production day” to cover the half day of round trip travel and half day of walk-through at the resort the day before the shoot.

-Images processed for editing & Selects Processed for Reproduction: This covered the time, equipment and costs to handle the initial import, edit and upload for client review and basic processing (color correction and blemish removal) for the 20 selects.
+Images processed for editing & Select Processed for Reproduction: This covered the time, equipment, and costs to handle the initial import, edit, and upload for client review and basic processing (color correction and blemish removal) for the 20 selects.
 Anything over and above the basic processing would be considered retouching and be billed at 150.00/hr, which is covered in the terms and conditions.

 Results: The photographer shot the job and has already begun discussing the next project with the client.